-Route 53 and NGINX Plus together are a powerful alternative to GSLB solutions from vendors such as F5 and Citrix, which are based on costly and inflexible hardware appliances.
+Route 53 and NGINX Plus together are a powerful alternative to GSLB solutions from vendors such as Citrix, which are based on costly and inflexible hardware appliances.
 With Route 53 and NGINX Plus you implement GSLB without having to manage your own DNS servers, freeing up your overworked operations teams to concentrate on the strategic aspects of your cloud initiatives.

 Our Deployment Guide Gets You Started Quickly